Twin-Skin vs Standard Log Cabin: Insulation, Performance and Dealer Margins

 Private Label Supply

 As with all Eurodita products, twin-skin cabins are available under private label arrangements.
 Partners receive unbranded products with their own documentation, branding, and specifications.
-This allows dealers to build their own brand identity in the habitable timber building market while benefiting from Eurodita’s manufacturing capacity and engineering expertise.
+This allows dealers to build their own brand identity in the higher-specification timber building market while benefiting from Eurodita’s manufacturing capacity and engineering expertise.

 The standard cabin range provides matched product coverage for dealers seeking a complete portfolio from a single manufacturing partner.
 Contact the partner management team to discuss twin-skin specifications and private label options.